NikkiCooper/esrgan-APP/README.md

 ## GUI Installation

+First, follow the steps above to setup the CLI.
+Next edit **GUI_User_Setup.py** to setup necessary directories and paths.
 The GUI requires a small additional setup step to install its resources.

 - Run the provided `install.sh` script: